Expert medical and surgical care in Thailand

 Weeks 1–2

 Sutures are removed or dissolve.
-Tingling or altered sensation may persist initially as the nerve recovers — this is a positive sign.
+Most people are back to desk-based work in this window and can drive again once off strong painkillers and able to control the vehicle safely.
+Tingling or altered sensation may persist initially as the nerve recovers; this is a positive sign.
 Avoid heavy lifting, repetitive gripping, and impact to the surgical area.

 Weeks 3–6

 Nerve function continues to improve gradually.
-You resume normal daily activities and return to desk-based work, progressing to physical tasks as comfort allows.
-Full nerve recovery can take three to six months depending on the degree of pre-operative compression.
+You progress to physical and manual tasks as comfort allows.
+Thoracic outlet decompression takes longer, with six to eight weeks before full activity.
+Full nerve recovery can take many months depending on the degree of pre-operative compression.2,4

 Restored Function Improved grip strength and sensation